HomeMy WebLinkAboutMINUTES Town Board 2025-03-25Town ofEstes Park, Larimer County, Colorado, March 25, 2025

 surveys to determine needs, and conducted site selection visit with Larimer County.

-The Counicl would develop an operating plan in 2025, develop additional traininings,
+The Council would develop an operating plan in 2025, develop additional traininings,

 develop case work process and goals for 2025, and hired an Operations Manager.

-in an exit strategy Sprint - how to exit your business or welcome the new owners.
+considered; and an exit strategy on how to exit your business and welcome the new

 PLANNING COMMISSION ITEMS: